econrad003/magic_squares/README.md

 * Implements two bordering classes *alAntakiEvenlyEven* and *alAntakiOddlyEven* which take a magic square of even order n=2m and add a border to produce a magic square of order n=2m+2.
 The former takes oddly even squares (n=4m-2) and extends them to evenly even squares (n=4m), while the latter transforms evenly even (n=4m) into oddly even (n=4m+2).

+*anti-magic.py*

+* A base class for antimagic squares.
+I use a more general definition than John Cormie in his "Anti-Magic Square Project", but I think it is in the same spirit.
+(My definition involves arithmetic progressions, so general heterodox squares are still excluded.)

 *bordering.py*

 * Implements a class *FramedMagicSquare* used as a base for bordering algorithms.

+*composition.py*

+* A binary operator which is closed under the magic property.

+*Cormie.py*

+* Implements methods proposed by John Cormie for generating antimagic squares.
+Currently implemented are: *CormieOdd* - for creating antimagic squares of arbitrary odd order.
+* To do - implement methods for generating antimagic squares of arbitrary even order.
+(The method described in Cormie's "Anti-Magic Square Project" involves line bundles.
+I still need to work out the details.)

+*decorators.py*

+* potentially useful stuff that doesn't fit anywhere else.

 *doubly_even.py*